TigerGraph-DevLabs/detect-cryptocurrency-fraud/README.md

 2. How to compute graph embeddings using the TigerGraph Data Science Library algorithms
 3. How to train a neural network model with the learned embeddings

-## Getting Started
+## Environment Setup

 The quickest way to experience with TigerGraph is to run its docker container.
 That is also the approach taken by this demo.
 However, this demo only requires access to an machine with TigerGraph running on it.

 1. Create a folder `~/embedding_demo` on your machine.
 This will be the working directory for this demo.
 You can create a folder with any name at any location, but remember to use that instead in the rest of the demo.
 If you use terminal, run `mkdir ~/embedding_demo`.
 3. Inside `~/embedding_demo`, clone this repo.
-On terminal
 ```
 cd ~/embedding_demo
 git clone https://github.com/TigerGraph-DevLabs/detect-cryptocurrency-fraud.git
 ```
 3. Go into the cloned folder and install the required python packages.
-It is recommended to create a virtual enviroment for python first but it is not necessary.
+It is assumed that your python distribution has jupyter notebook installed and the notebook server is running.
+If you don't have python, might consider install the [anaconda distribution](https://www.anaconda.com/products/individual).
+It is recommended to create a virtual enviroment for this project but it is not necessary.
 (This demo uses python >=3.6, so older versions of python might not work.)
-On termial
 ```
 cd ~/embedding_demo/detect-cryptocurrency-fraud
 pip install -r requirements.txt